apache/hive/README.txt

 STREAMING
 ---------
 hive> FROM invites a INSERT OVERWRITE TABLE events
-    > SELECT TRANSFORM(a.foo, a.bar) AS (oof, rab)
+    > MAP a.foo, a.bar USING '/bin/cat'
-    > USING '/bin/cat' WHERE a.ds > '2008-08-09';
+    > AS oof, rab WHERE a.ds > '2008-08-09';

 This streams the data in the map phase through the script /bin/cat (like hadoop streaming).
-Similarly - streaming can be used on the reduce side (please see the Hive Tutorial or examples)
+Similarly - streaming can be used on the reduce side.
+Please look for files mapreduce*.q.

 KNOWN BUGS/ISSUES
 -----------------